 - From buyers view: When a customer participates

 WHEN SELLERS PARTICIPATE: HOW THE PROGRAM WORKS FOR SELLERS

 Though the Early Reviewer Program encourages randomly chosen buyers (who have already purchased the sellers product) to share their authentic experience through reviews., the program’s goal is to help brand owners acquire early reviews, which helps shoppers make smarter buying decisions and can lead to an increase in page views and ultimately sales.

-Once seller’s product is enrolled, Amazon will begin to contact customers who have purchased any of the enrolled products by email, and other communication channels across our mobile apps.
+Once seller’s product is enrolled, Amazon will begin to contact customers who have purchased any of the enrolled products by email, and other communication channels across it’s mobile apps.
 Sellers can track the performance/status of their enrollments in the ‘Program Dashboard’ in Seller Central.
 They can also see the reviews directly on the product detail page.
 Anyone can identify the Early Reviewer Program reviews by the orange badge that reads “Early Reviewer Rewards”.

-These are some common facts listed below what you need to know if you are participating the Early Reviewer Program as a seller:
+These are some common facts listed below what you need to know if you are participating in the Early Reviewer Program as a seller:

 1. ENROLLMENT ELIGIBILITY CRITERIA:

 Currently the program is limited to the U.S. brand registered Amazon sellers.
 So, sellers who want to participate in the Early Reviewer Program must have to complete their brand registry and have to apply for Brand Registry if they own the trademark.

 You should bear in mind that, if you have listed a SKU to sell in the U.S. as well as other marketplaces, it will be eligible to enroll in this program, but Amazon will only request reviews from customers who purchased the SKU on www.amazon.com.